AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/05-image mapping.md

 connect dbms blobs_lsl where type = mongo and ip = localhost and port = 27017
 ```

-Additional information is available at the <a href="03-%20sql%20setup.md#configuring-a-local-database" target="_blank">configuring a local database</a> section.
+Additional information is available at the [configuring a local database](03-%20sql%20setup.md#configuring-a-local-database) section.

 ### Dropping the blobs database